Heart of Westwood

 Context

-During my summer internship at BMW Designworks, a BMW Group company, I was part of a team asked to imagine a future mobility solution for Los Angeles.
-The challenge was not to make a small incremental fix, but to think strategically about what the city will need in the near future as new transit infrastructure comes online and global event pressure increases.
+During my summer internship at BMW Designworks, BMW Group’s global design consultancy, our team was asked to imagine a future mobility solution for Los Angeles.
+The brief encouraged us to think beyond small transportation improvements and explore what the city may need as new transit infrastructure comes online and global event pressure increases.

 Location of the proposed hub in Westwood, where Parking Structure 32 is currently located.